Kaostores/Kao_Admin_Dashboard/README.md

 # KAO_E-Commerce
-This repo is strictly forkao ecommerce
+This repo is strictly for kao ecommerce only